 Continuing onward down the path we stopped at yet another serval enclosure.
-One would think a facility named Big Cat Rescue would house mostly big cats as their name implies, but that is not the case.
 Before we stopped at the serval enclosure I couldn’t help but notice the cage right beside it.
 That cage was really flooded.
 So much so that there was only an island with a dirty doghouse in the center of it.
 I could only imagine how bad it must have been before most of the water dried up.
 The cage we were currently looking at was flooded as well.
 The serval was resting in thick vegetation a foot or so away from the dirty flood water.

 After passing by another cage we were able to see a large enclosure Big Cat Rescue had been working on for several months.
 The unfinished enclosure is supposed to be like their highly publicized “vacation rotation" they have for their big cats, except this one is meant for their smaller cats.

 Moving on we stopped at another bobcat enclosure that contained multiple bobcats.
 The dog house in that cage was buried partly in the ground.
 That to me seems like a bad idea because rain water could easily seep into it leaving nowhere for the cats to take shelter from the rain and water.
 In that cage was a large tree that was wedged in between other trees so the bobcats could have something to climb on.

 To the side of that enclosure was another cage housing a hybrid cat.
 The cat was a cross between a serval and caracal.
 Part of its cage was teeming with scrubby-looking overgrown vegetation that definitely needed to be trimmed, but I assume it's that way so BCR can take pictures making it seem as though their cages are "natural".